National Guard of Russia: Establishment

-The current iteration of the National Guard of Russia was created by President Putin on 5 April 2016 by Presidential Decree.
-On 6 April 2016, Putin submitted a draft framework law for this new executive body titled "On the Russian National Guard Troops" to the State Duma, along with its corresponding amendments that contain a provision for the protection of pregnant women, children, disabled persons and crowds, which mirrored the limitations already in place in the Russian legislation concerning police work:
+President Putin created the current iteration of the National Guard of Russia by Presidential Decree on 5 April 2016.
+The next day, Putin submitted a draft framework law for this new executive body titled "On the Russian National Guard Troops" to the State Duma.
+This was read and then passed on 18 May and 22 June 2026, respectively.

-It shall be prohibited to use firearms against women with the visible signs of pregnancy, people with the apparent signs of disability and underage persons, except for the cases when such persons put up armed resistance, make an assault involving a group of attackers or commit another attack threatening the life and health of citizens or a National Guard serviceman, and it shall also be prohibited to use firearms at largely crowded places, if their use may casually hurt people.

-On 9 May 2016, 400 National Guardsmen participated in the 2016 Moscow Victory Day Parade for the first time.
-Although the National Guard was created by Presidential Decree, a bill was not read and adopted by the State Duma for its official inception until 18 May and 22 June 2016, respectively.
-After being passed by the State Duma, it was then approved by the Federation Council The first National Guardsmen to be enlisted took their military oaths on 1 June 2016.
+On 9 May 2016, 400 members of the National Guard participated in the Moscow Victory Day Parade for the first time.
+The first National Guardsmen to be enlisted took their military oaths on 1 June 2016.

-Establishment process phases

-Presidential press secretary Dmitry Peskov told reporters that the National Guard started operations before the legal basis for its work was actually finalized.
-According to National Guard Director Viktor Zolotov, the formation of the Russian National Guard is to take place in three stages.
-The first phase is the transformation of Interior Troops, OMON, and SOBR units (previously framed within the police) into National Guard units.
-The second step involves the elaboration of the troops' organizational and staff structure, harmonizing regulations and assigning specific tasks to each unit.
-The third phase envisages the completion of all organizational activities of the National Guard.
+According to National Guard Director Viktor Zolotov, the formation of the Russian National Guard took place in three stages.
+The first phase was the transformation of Interior Troops, OMON, and SOBR units into National Guard units.
+The second step involved developing the troops' organizational and staff structure, harmonizing regulations and assigning specific tasks to each unit.
+The third phase envisaged completing all organizational activities of the National Guard.